hfadams/pci/readme.md

 #### Quality assurance

-Data files from varying sources were formatted to have consistent units and column headers; we removed all data recorded as below the instrument detection limit and selected years where samples were collected a minimum of 8 times over the ice-free season.
+Data files from varying sources were formatted to have consistent units and column headers; we removed all data recorded as below the instrument detection limit and selected years where samples were collected a minimum of 6 times over the year.

 ## Software and packages